-A whistling nose may be amusing, at first.
+A whistling nose may be amusing—at first.
 But if the whistle persists, it can quickly become annoying, disrupting concentration by day and interrupting sleep at night.
-But is it a sign of some underlying health issue?
+Could it be a sign of some underlying health issue?
 It’s possible.

 Whistling is a sign of obstruction of airflow and may be the result of the following:

 - Congestion of the nasal passages – Whether from a common cold or allergies, excess mucus or inflammation in the nasal passages can be the culprit of the whistling noises.
 The whistling is temporary; however, you may wish to use an over-the-counter decongestant for a cold or an antihistamine for allergies.
-Other remedies include the use of a neti pot or nasal strips to help open nasal passages.
+Other remedies include using a neti pot or nasal strips to help open nasal passages.

 - Deviated or perforated septum – The septum is the bony structure in the center of the nose that separates the right and left nasal cavities.
 When the structure is off-center or crooked, the natural flow of air is often obstructed, to some degree, causing symptoms.
 Loud breathing and snoring are more commonly associated with a deviated septum.
 A different condition of the septum is more likely to be the cause of whistling.

 If you hear whistling every time you breathe through your nose, you may have a perforated septum.
-A perforated septum occurs when there is a small hole or tear in the bone separating your nose into two sides.
+A perforated septum occurs when a small hole or tear in the bone separates your nose into two sides.
 When air travels through the hole from one nostril to the other, the airflow creates a whistling sound.